Fungus-Community-Edition/Fungus-wiki/fungus_docs/save_system.md

 The Save Menu object can be seen In the root of the hierarchy window.
 This object controls the UI menu that the player uses to interact with the save system.
 The Save Menu is a singleton object that persists across scene loads, so you only need to add it once in the first scene of your game.

-To add a Save Menu to your game, select *Tools > %Fungus > Create > Save Menu*.
+To add a Save Menu to your game, select *Tools > Fungus > Create > Save Menu*.

 ## Creating Save Points ## {#save_creating_save_points}

 Save Points are created by executing Save Point commands in a Flowchart.

-To see this in the example scene, ensure the Flowchart window is displayed (via *Tools > %Fungus > Flowchart Window*), then select the Flowchart object in the hierarchy window and select each of the Blocks in the Flowchart.
+To see this in the example scene, ensure the Flowchart window is displayed (via *Tools > Fungus > Flowchart Window*), then select the Flowchart object in the hierarchy window and select each of the Blocks in the Flowchart.
 The first command in each Block is a Save Point command (added via *Flow > Save Point*).

 When each Save Point command executes, it adds a new Save Point to the Save History.
 When you load a previously saved game, execution resumes from immediately after the Save Point command that created that Save Point.

 In the example scene, select the ‘Start’ Block in the Flowchart window, and select the Save Point command at the top of the command list.
 Notice that the Is Start Point property is enabled and that this is the only Save Point command in the Flowchart which has this option enabled.
 There should only ever be one Start Point in a scene.

-When you start a new game, %Fungus looks for a Save Point command with the Is Start Point property enabled and executes it.
-When loading a previously saved game, %Fungus starts execution at the relevant Save Point command and ignores the start point.
+When you start a new game, Fungus looks for a Save Point command with the Is Start Point property enabled and executes it.
+When loading a previously saved game, Fungus starts execution at the relevant Save Point command and ignores the start point.

 This means that if your game supports saving then you should always have exactly one Save Point command with the Is Start Point property enabled in every scene.